Pageboy/pageboy.github.io/_posts/2020-04-11-skywards-through-the-trees.md

 [![Here is the Oak tree that we have an the bottom of our garden.](/uploads/DSC_6054.jpg)](/uploads/DSC_6054.jpg)

-We are blessed with a nice good sized garden, but any toen graden is going to feel limited by the fences that restrict our views to the wider landscape.
+We are blessed with a nice good sized garden, but any town garden is going to feel limited by the fences that restrict our views to the wider landscape.
 But looking up through the trees makes us feel part of the world; the passing clouds are only ours while they are directly above - they move on for for others to view.

 [![The passing clouds seen through our sycamore tree](/uploads/IMG_0876.jpg)](/uploads/IMG_0876.jpg)